ryekeanemilan/ECE2112_PA3/README.md

 Milan, Rye Keane Lorenzo | 2ECE-D

 # Problem 1: Positional and Label-Based Slicing
-Tasl:  After loading the dataset, display the shape and the complete list of column names for the cars DataFrame.
+Task:  After loading the dataset, display the shape and the complete list of column names for the cars DataFrame.
 Next, using positional slicing, create a new DataFrame called `cars_6_to_10 that` contains rows 6 through 10 of the dataset, where the first data row is considered row 1.
 From this new subset, display only the columns Model, `mpg, cyl, hp, and gear`, strictly in that order.

 ---